centreon/centreon-nsclient-build/doc/en/windows_agent.rst

 All you need to do is to select the 32bits or 64bits archive and install it on your server.

 .. note::
-    This is part of your CES (advanced or complete) subscription, please contact Centreon to get this installer.
+    This is part of Centreon EMS solution or Centreon IMP subscription, please contact Centreon to get this installer.

 Build your own executable
 -------------------------